 This is \emph{precisely} half of the length plus the Euler characteristic, so there is no `asymptotic correction'; this is perhaps related to the fact that a line segment is convex.

 In the third section we consider $T_\ell$, the `middle third' or `ternary' Cantor set of length $\ell$.
-We take an obvious sequence of approximations to this and define the magnitude of $T_\ell$ to be the limit of the corresponding sequence of magnitudes.
+We take an obvious sequence of approximations to this and calculate the magnitude of $T_\ell$ as the limit of the corresponding sequence of magnitudes.
 We find that this is of the form

 where $q_2(\ell)\to 0 $ as $\ell\to\infty$ and $p$ satisfies the functional equation $2p(\ell)=p(3\ell)$, which is an inclusion-exclusion result as the ternary Cantor set has the self-similarity property $T_\ell\sqcup T_\ell=T_{3\ell}$.
 This means that the magnitude $|T_\ell|$ grows like $\log_32$, the Hausdorff dimension of the Cantor set.